Beomseob (Brandon) Park

 Works in Progress:

-“Statistical Nightmare of Causal Feedback: How Spatial Econometric Models Improve Empirical Evaluations of Formal Models of Party Competition” (with Edward Goldring and Laron K. Williams) (Under review)
+“Statistical Nightmare of Causal Feedback: How Spatial Econometric Models Improve Empirical Evaluations of Formal Models of Party Competition” (with Edward Goldring and Laron K. Williams).
+(Invited to revise and resubmit to Party Politics)

 “The Well-Oiled Machine: Multiparty Autocracies and the Effect of Oil on Electoral Competition”(with Michael Wahman and Matthias Basedau) (Under review)